nui-ai/mediapipe/README.md

     ```bash
     bazel clean --expunge && trash /tmp/bazel-\$\{USER\}/ && trash ~/.cache/bazel/
     ```
    + This should be stressed: a mere bazel clean --expunge is not enough to clear _all_ bazel caches.
-See the end parts of https://chatgpt.com/c/68ce82f1-d284-8327-90a0-e4980994cf35 for a delination of what it clears.
+See the end parts of https://chatgpt.com/c/68ce82f1-d284-8327-90a0-e4980994cf35 for a delination of what it clears. the above trashing of specific paths is aligned to the way that this repository uses specific caching paths after we added a fixed cache location for it to avoid it from avoiding incremental building by pip's ephemeral isolated build environments.
-   + This does not clear the wheel installed binary of mediapipe which `pip install .` installs into the active python environment! only `pip uninstall mediapipe` does that.
+   + This does not clear the wheel installed binary of mediapipe which `pip install .` installs into the active python environment! only `pip uninstall mediapipe` does that!

 Notes:
 1. Reproducibility: